- Download our Jakarta Schools Guide

-When looking to rent property in Jakarta, expats will find that signing up for longer rental periods and paying upfront will often work out cheaper.
-Rent can occasionally be paid on a month-by-month basis, but landlords tend to offer more favourable prices to those willing to pay for a year or several months upfront.
+When looking to rent property in Jakarta, expats will find that signing up for more extended rental periods and paying upfront will often work out cheaper.
+Rent can occasionally be paid month-by-month, but landlords tend to offer more favourable prices to those willing to pay for a year or several months upfront.

 Leases are usually negotiated with the owner of the property.
 Expats should be sure to have a reliable local contact available who will be able to help them negotiate and understand the terms of any new rental contract.